 The downside of The Flamethrowers is its insistence on a socioeconomic message and Kushner’s almost painful attempt to give that message a sense of history.
 Generations of Valera males represent greed, ambition gone wrong, class insensitivity, and other perennially negative attributes of human nature.
 We get that.
 But to drive the point home even more forcefully, Kushner gives us the back story of the Valera dynasty through a series of occasional chapters tucked between the main narrative.
 She tells the rise of the Valera family business and fortune from its humble, patriotic beginning with Sandro’s grandfather serving with an Italian motorcycle corps in World War I. After building a thriving motorcycle business, the Valeras decide to expand into tires.
 This means the business now has an insatiable need for rubber, which is addressed by callously and cruelly exploiting workers in rubber plantations in South America.
 It’s a universal story of power, corruption, and the mistreatment of the many by the few.
 Until, that is, the unions rebel and students take to the streets.
 But even among the idealistic young student revolutionaries, no one is very likeable or admirable.

 The Flamethrowers has five photographs within the text.
 But I would suggest that the cover photograph, chosen by Kushner and now the iconic image for the book, is even more important than the images inside the text.
-The image comes from a 1980 Italian radical newspaper called I Volsci, the contents of which can be found here.
+The image comes from a 1980 Italian radical newspaper called I Volsci.
 It visually addresses the book’s theme of silencing and ignoring women and it hints at the nascent feminist political awareness that hovers around the edges of the novel.
 As Kushner indicates below, it’s am ambivalent image.

 The first image I pinned up to spark inspiration for what would eventually be my novel The Flamethrowers was of a woman with tape over her mouth.
 She floated above my desk with a grave, almost murderous look, war paint on her cheeks, blonde braids framing her face, the braids a frolicsome countertone to her intensity.
 The paint on her cheeks, not frolicsome.
 The streaks of it, dripping down, were cold, white shards, as if her face were faceted in icicles.
 I didn’t think much of the tape over her mouth (which is actually Band-Aids over a photograph, and not over her lips themselves).
 This image ended up on the jacket of The Flamethrowers, a creature of language, silenced.